madhumita123gope/CodSoft-Task-2/README.md

 Duration:  10 june to 10 july

 PROJECT 2:
-Creatind A Simple Calculator By Using Python Programming
+Creating A Simple Calculator By Using Python Programming